eda-ricercatore/sardegna-scala/notes/tate2014-notes.md

 			stack, and pretty-prints it \cite[\S2, pp. 53]{Tate2014}.
 		* Mathematical expressions in *Factor* is written in postfix notation (Reverse Polish notation, RPN) \cite[\S2, pp. 54]{Tate2014}.
+		* *Factor* tends to have less punctuation than other programming languages, but the required presence or absence of whitespace is significant \cite[\S2, pp. 56]{Tate2014}.
 	- A function is also known as a *word* in *Factor*.
 	- A quotation (i.e., anonymous function) is a word/function that is placed on the stack and is used by other words as values